madslundt/cloud-media-scripts/README.md

 A local folder (`local_decrypt_dir`) is created to contain media stored locally.
 The local folder (`local_decrypt_dir`) and cloud folder (`cloud_decrypt_dir`) are then mounted to a third folder (`local_media_dir`) with certain permissions - local folder with Read/Write permissions.
 The cloud folder is set to Read-only permissions.

 Everytime new media is retrieved it should be added to `local_media_dir` or `local_decrypt_dir`.
-By adding new data to `local_media_dir` it will automatically write it to `local_decrypt_dir` because of the permissions and the UnionFS priority setup.
+By adding new data to `local_media_dir` it will automatically write it to `local_decrypt_dir` because of the permissions and the pooling priority setup.
 At this moment the media has not been uploaded to the cloud yet but only appears locally.

 When running cloudupload it makes sure to upload the files from `local_decrypt_dir` to the cloud.
 This will only upload to the cloud and the file appears both locally and on the cloud.
 However, in `local_media_dir` it only appears as one file.